-Note 1: While it may appear obvious, but you have to use an external method to verify OpenCore.efi and BOOTx64.efi for secure boot path.
-For this you are recommended to at least enable UEFI SecureBoot with a custom certificate, and sign OpenCore.efi and BOOTx64.efi with your custom key.
-More details on customising secure boot on modern firmwares can be found in Taming UEFI SecureBoot paper (in Russian).
+Note 1: While it may appear obvious, an external method is required to verify OpenCore.efi and BOOTx64.efi for secure boot path.
+For this, it is recommended to enable UEFI SecureBoot using a custom certificate and to sign OpenCore.efi and BOOTx64.efi with a custom key.
+More details on customising secure boot on modern firmware can be found in Taming UEFI SecureBoot paper (in Russian).